faissalfit/faissal-sourour/README.md

 ## About

-Faïçal Sourour is a Moroccan-born goalkeeper coach and former professional player with experience in Morocco, France, England, and Austria.
-He is currently based in South Korea and coaches U18 athletes, focusing on technical skill development, tactical understanding, and mental resilience.
+Faïçal Sourour is a Moroccan-born goalkeeper coach and former professional footballer with over a decade of experience, having participated in 103 competitive matches across Morocco, France, England, and Austria.
+Currently residing in South Korea, he serves as the goalkeeper coach for a U18 high school team GVCS

 ---